elsalant/heir-FHIR/sqlToFHIR/README.md

 ### This is an example of Fybrik read module that uses REST protocol to connect to a FHIR server to obtain medical records.
 Policies redact the information returned by the FHIR server or can even restrict access to a given resource type.
+# User authentication is enabled, as well as (optional) logging to Kafka

 Do once:  make sure helm v3.7+ is installed
 > helm version